How to Grow Turnips

-Turnips are not the large woody vegetable people suggest they are, home-grown turnips are a really tasty vegetable that is easy to grow.
+Turnips are not the large woody vegetable people think they are, home-grown turnips are actually a really tasty vegetable that is super easy to grow.

-Turnips should be grown in fertile soil that has been dug well the previous autumn.
+Turnips need to be grown in fertile soil that has been well dug the previous autumn.
 They prefer being grown in an area where the soil is firm yet free draining.

 The spot should be in a sunny location away from high winds and frosts.
 These are the ideal conditions for turnips however, it is still possible to get a reasonable crop if these ideal requirements are not met.